amandaghassaei/gpu-io/README.md

 ## API

-Full API documentation can be found in the [docs/](https://github.com/amandaghassaei/gpu-io/tree/main/docs).
+Full API documentation can be found in the [docs/](https://github.com/amandaghassaei/gpu-io/tree/main/docs) folder.

 More information about writing GLSL shaders for gpu-io can be found at [docs/GLSL](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL.md).